 Cyberbullying Research Center

 The Cyberbullying Research Center is dedicated to providing up-to-date information about the nature, extent, causes, and consequences of cyberbullying among adolescents.
-Cyberbullying can be defined as "willful and repeated harm inflicted through the use of computers, cell phones, and other electronic devices."
+Cyberbullying can be defined as "willful and repeated harm inflicted through the use of computer, cell phones, and other electronic devices."

 ConnectSafely.org is the leading interactive resource on the Web for parents, teens, educators - everyone interested in youth safety on the fixed and mobile social Web.
 In addition to the discussion forum, it provides tips, news, and other resources for safe, constructive use of digital media and technologies.
 Along with NetFamilyNews.org, ConnectSafely is a project of the non-profit Tech Parenting Group.